Playing retirement catchup isn't easy. Learn how to start planning for retirement late with these steps and considerations.

 Even if you haven’t saved much, take a few minutes to add up what you do have: pension, 401(k), savings account, investments, mattress money, etc. Roughly project how much you think it will grow by the time you retire.
 It may not be much, and calculating the amount could be a cold dose of reality, but you’ve got to start somewhere.

-Make some choices.
-After you’ve taken a hard look at what you can or cannot afford to do after you retire, you should determine what your priorities are and make a budget to guide you.
-We know it’s hard to accept, but you may not have the financial resources you once had anticipated having, so it’s important to know your limits and adjust your spending accordingly.
+After you’ve taken a hard look at what you can and cannot afford to do after you retire, you should determine what your priorities are and make a budget to guide you.
+We know it’s hard to accept, but you may not have the financial resources you once anticipated having, so it’s important to know your limits and adjust your spending accordingly.